yannbouteiller/rtgym/README.md

 - `"real-time-gym-v1"` relies on joining a new thread at each time-step, it is not thread-safe.
 - `"real-time-gym-ts-v1"` relies on signaling via python Events, it is thread-safe.

-Both implementations should perform similarly in most cases, but `"real-time-gym-ts-v1"` is not thoroughly tested yet.
+Both implementations should perform similarly in most cases.

 ## Quick links
 - [Installation](#installation)